vishalsachdev/ai-taskforce/README.md

 ### Swarm Research Architecture

-We used a **hierarchical swarm** of 6 specialized research agents working in parallel:
+**This is an experiment in AI-assisted research with human steering.** We used a **hierarchical swarm** of 6 specialized research agents (powered by [Claude Flow](https://github.com/ruvnet/claude-flow)) working in parallel under human orchestration:

 1. **Agent Alpha** - Institutional context (UIUC AI landscape, existing programs)
 2. **Agent Beta** - Stakeholder analysis (task force member profiling)